Quinten/mini-web-game/README.md

 - Mouse and touch controls with `pointer` component
 - Sound and music with the `sound` component

-No need to use an editor for images or sound.
+No need to use an GUI editor for images or sound.
 You can write it in code.
 Even the icons for the PWA.

 ## Things to mod